learn-co-students/javascript-review-seattle-web-100719/README.md

 - See a dancer dancing as the background image of a div
 - Read a description of the dancer
 - Leave feedback for the dancer via a form
-- See that feedback in its very own paragraph!
+- See that feedback in its very own paragraph! (optimistic rendering)

 ## BONUS User Stories
 A user can: